Dornavineeth/open-unlearning/docs/experiments.md

 ```

+> [!NOTE]
-> [!NOTE]: The unlearning experiments support evaluation during the unlearning finetuning.
+The unlearning experiments support evaluation during the unlearning finetuning.
 But this is supported only on a single GPU When multiple GPUs are used to train, checkpoints must be stored and evaluated after training.

 ---